Sport coronavirus updates: Latest news as events cancelled due to COVID-19 - TheNewsTrace

 Europa League

-The scenario is similar to the Champions League state of affairs with UEFA possible to difficulty comparable recommendation for each tournaments.
+The scenario is an identical to the Champions League situation with UEFA seemingly to difficulty comparable recommendation for each tournaments.

 Latest Europa League coronavirus updates – coming quickly